123wowow123/chronopin/README.md

   - Show distance
   - https://sandiego.eater.com/2017/12/11/16761732/menya-ultra-ramen-japanese-restaurant-mira-mesa

+- Tag
+ - Auto suggest tokenized tag in tag field
+ - ML suggest tag
+ - Add personal timeline column with composition of tag
+ - Home page with single popular timeline with flyout tag cloud

+- Trackable Variable per timeline
+ - Then use ML to try to predict it once enough pins exist for sub (eg: price)

 - Edit Pins and rescrape
 - Fix scrape timeout issue
 - Scrape should stream data with sockets